 This method involves making an incision behind the ear and removing the bone behind the ear and some of the middle ear.
 This procedure is recommended for tumours larger than 3 centimetres.
 The advantage of this approach is that it allows the surgeon to see the facial nerve clearly before removing the tumour.
 The disadvantage of this technique is that it results in a permanent hearing loss.

 This method involves exposing the back of a tumour by opening the skull near the back of the head.
 This approach can be used for removing tumours of any size and offers the possibility of preserving hearing.

 Radiation therapy is recommended in some patients of acoustic neuromas.
-Ultra-modern techniques used in this treatment make it possible to send high doses of radiation to a tumour while limiting exposure and damage to the tissue around a tumour.
+Ultra-modern techniques used in this treatment makes it possible to send high doses of radiation to a tumour while limiting exposure and damage to the tissue around the tumour.